It is waaaay too easy to be anxious these days.

 We all lead busy lives so I’ll keep this simple and brief.
 If you are struggling with anxiety, here are 5 things to keep in mind to help you start finding relief and regaining your confidence.

-There you have it in a nutshell.
+There you have 5 strategies in nutshell.
 Minus the effort and practice.

 Leave a comment and let me know if you have any other "must try" strategies to add to this list.